ArbitrumFoundation/docs/docs/how-tos/create-submit-dao-proposal.md

  1. Note that the Security Council has the power to execute certain Emergency Actions and Non-Emergency Actions, as delegated to it by the Arbitrum DAO and Arbitrum Foundation.
 Proposals that fall under the category of Non-Emergency Actions can be approved by the Security Council without going through the full AIP process.
  2. The threshold of support required for a proposal to pass can vary depending on the type of proposal and the quorum requirements specified in the Constitution.
  3. You can delegate your voting power to another address whether or not you have enough tokens to submit on-chain proposals.
 If you hold $ARB tokens, you can still participate in Arbitrum DAO's governance.
- 4. The Arbitrum Foundation plays an important role in maintaining the Arbitrum DAO and its protocols - it's responsible for funding and supporting the development of the Arbitrum DAO, and it also has the power to make certain decisions related to the Arbitrum DAO's operations and governance (TODO)
+ 4. The Arbitrum Foundation plays an important role in maintaining the Arbitrum DAO and its protocols - it's responsible for funding and supporting the development of the Arbitrum DAO, and it also has the power to make certain decisions related to the Arbitrum DAO's operations and governance (TODO).